'Unprecedented' World Health Assembly Convenes Online As Pandemic Rages

 "As fellow citizens of planet Earth, we're all in this together," Clark says.

-But some other plans for a COVID vaccine have not necessarily embrace planetary solidarity and appear to have been driven by national and commercial interests.
+But some other plans for a COVID vaccine have not necessarily embraced planetary solidarity and appear to have been driven by national and commercial interests.
 For example, the U.S. last week announced Operation Warp Speed to develop a coronavirus vaccine for "American patients" and "the American people."

 Despite calls for a vaccine, its development isn't guaranteed.
 And it's also not clear that a road map to developing one will emerge from the World Health Assembly.
 Like any United Nations gathering, with representatives from nearly 200 countries, getting consensus on any issue can be difficult.
 This year things are particularly difficult as the pandemic and economic collapse have exacerbated the geopolitical rivalry between the world's two largest economies.